PaddlePaddle/VisualDL/demo/keras/TUTORIAL_EN.md

 After the training, the visual results of each component are as follows:

-The Scalar diagram of the error is as follows:
+The scalar diagram of the error is as follows:

 <p align=center>
 <img width="70%" src="https://github.com/daming-lu/large_files/blob/master/keras_demo_figs/keras_scalar.png?raw=true" />